WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 		1. This is the only time on GitHub that you will be able to see this token
 		2. Feel free to save it to your preferred password manager or copy it right into the Obsidian plugin
 7. Configure the Digital Garden plugin in Obsidian
-	1. You may have to re-apply one of these for Cloudflare to pick it up later
+	1. You may have to re-apply these settings after you configure Cloudflare
-	2. Some observations I've made:
+	2. Nothing here is hard and fast, but some observations I've made:
 		1. I like turning almost all of the Features on
 			1. Excluding Frontmatter, which can break the site
 		2. Under appearance, I change the theme to match my current theme so I know what it will look like